By Kristoff De Turck - reviewed by Aldwin Keppens

 2 example results from this screen are:

 Note that screen results always need to be interpreted manually.
-The screener gives you a list of stocks which meet the criteria, but it is still up to the user to pick the best candidates for actual trading.
+The screener gives you a list of stocks that meet the criteria, but it is still up to the user to pick the best candidates for actual trading.
 Sometimes there will be no good fits.
-Also when you do find good candidates, it is always a good idea to check whether there are no earning events planned nearby as they can have a significant impact on price.
-For the charts above:
+Also, when you do find good candidates, it is always a good idea to check whether there are no earning events planned nearby as they can have a significant impact on price.

 The stocks nearing resistance line from the trading ideas page is a good example of such a screen.
 The screen uses the strong stocks filter, so it is already configured to contain strong stocks and we are looking for stocks breaking their resistance.